dictoon/mayaseed/src/Mayaseed_Docs.md

 Getting started
 ---------------

-###The mayaseed menu###
+###The Mayaseed menu###

-The Mayaseed menu will appear when the plugin is correctly installed, if you cant see it make sure the plugin installed correctly and is enabled.
+The Mayaseed menu will appear when the plugin is correctly installed, if you can't see it make sure the plugin installed correctly and is enabled.

 ###The Render Settings node###